 All registrants are advised to thoroughly review information on this page.

-Registration Renewal period opening mid-February 2020, with a deadline of March 31, 2020
+Registration Renewal period opening early February 2022, with a deadline of March 31, 2022

-Registration renewal for the registration year from April 1, 2020 to March 31, 2021 will open mid-February 2020.
+Registration renewal for the registration year from April 1, 2022, to March 31, 2023 will open early February 2022.
 CSHBC will provide notice of the beginning of the registration renewal period on opening day.
 Registrants who wish to maintain their professional status as RAUDs, RHIPs, or RSLPs in BC must renew their registration, and should do so through the CSHBC Registrant Portal.

 Registration Renewal Important Deadlines

 The deadline for renewing your registration for 2022/2023 is March 31, 2022.
 You are encouraged to renew your registration as soon as possible after the beginning of the registration renewal period in mid-February.

 Registrants who have not renewed their registration by March 31, 2022, will have a 30-day grace period to renew their registration by April 30, 2022, before their registration is cancelled.
 Applicants who renew their registration from April 1, 2022, to April 30, 2022, are considered late renewal applicants.

 Late renewal applicants must pay a late renewal fee of $250 in addition to regular renewal fees.

 If you have applied for late renewal, you are not legally entitled to practice in BC and cannot practice until your application has been approved.
 (See “Failure to Renew and Unlawful Practice” below.)
 Applications for late renewal received after April 30 will not be accepted.